grandseiken/foundryvtt-multilevel-tokens/README.md

 ## Troubleshooting

-* Only rectangle drawings can be made into linked regions, and their rotation value is ignored.
-They also need to have been _created_ by a user with the `GAMEMASTER` role in order to function as linked regions.
+* Drawings need to have been _created_ by a user with the `GAMEMASTER` role in order to function as linked regions.
 * The module needs a Gamemaster logged in to function properly, since it works by tracking changes on the GM's client and issuing commands with GM permissions in the background to manipulate tokens.
 If tokens get out of sync because of this, you can use the snippet `game.multilevel.refreshAll()` (e.g. from a script macro) to wipe and recreate all cloned tokens.

 # Version history

 * **0.2.0**:
   * Added support for ellipse and polygon regions.
+  * Rotation of drawings is now taken into account.
   * Fixed that a cloned token could be copy-pasted, resulting in a temporary stuck token.
 * **0.1.0**:
   * First version.